J4ck3LSyN-Gen2/Crucix-Expanded/README.md

 ### Telegram Bot (Two-Way)
 cruxable doubles as an interactive Telegram bot.
 Beyond sending alerts, it responds to commands directly from your chat:

+> _NOTE:_ I plan on possibly migrating or removing this functionality to lower the attack surface..

 | Command | What It Does |
 |---------|-------------|
 | `/status` | System health, last sweep time, source status, LLM status |